GrinonBarrett/Taksidos/Placeholder Creature.md

-###### Need to finish the mutations.
-This will take a little time and everytime I sit down to do it it seems to kill my concentration.

-### Wekowyrd
+### Graugolaug
-An everforming eldritch horror which can mutate before the adventurers eyes.
+Sometimes, an adventurer needs a horse.
+Overtime, across many advenutres, they form a deep bond together.
+Sometimes still, such a pair finds themselves in a fit of desperation.
+If an adventurer opts to kill and eat their companion, they are cursed to hunger for the flesh of other such beasts.
+They transform into a hideous monster, their limbs becoming clawed legs as their body contorts.
+Their head elongates, with a jaw like a crocodile.
+It has ears like a bat and a slender form.

-**Creature Type**: Wekowyrds are Eldritch.
+**Creature Type**: Graugolaugs are Monsters.

-**Size**: The form of a wekowyrd is an unsual mass of bodily components.
-The exact dimensions of it varies from each, as does their weight.
-They weigh between 400-1500 pounds.
-They are great creatures.
+**Size**: Graugolaugs stand about 4 feet tall.
+They are 6 feet in length.
+They can weigh between 250 and 360 pounds.
+They are medium creatures.

-**Hitpoints**: A wekowyrd has 16 hitpoints.
+**Hitpoints**: A graugolaug has 3 hitpoints.

 **Attributes**:
 [Body] 16 (+5)
-[Fort] 18 (+6)
+[Fort] 8  (+42)
 [Rflx] 15 (+5)
-[Will] 18 (+6)
+[Will] 9  (+3)
-[Inte] 7  (+2)
+[Inte] 4  (+1)
-[Prcp] 12 (+4)
+[Prcp] 10 (+3)
 [Empy] 5  (+1)

-**Languages**: Wekowyrds don't speak.
+**Languages**: Graugolaugs don't speak.

-**Run Speed**: It may run up to 10 yards per move.
+**Run Speed**: It may run up to 6 yards per move.

-**Swim Speed**: It may swim up to 4 yards per move, presuming the water isn’t too rough.

-**Climb Speed**: It may climb up to 8 yards per round, presuming it is reasonable terrain to do so.
+**Climb Speed**: It may climb up to 3 yards per move presuming it is reasonable terrain to do so.

+**Swim speed**: It may swim up to 2 yards per move, presuming the water isn’t too rough.

 **Unarmed Attacks**;

- • Slam: The wekowyrd may use any part of its body to strike a foe within 7 yards.
-This is a melee force attack.
+ • Claw: The graugolaug may use a claw to strike a foe within 1 yard.
+This is a melee cutting attack.

- • Bite: The wekowyrd may perform a single bite against a foe within 3 yards.
+ • Bite: The graugolaug may perform a single bite against a foe within 1 yard.
 This is a melee bite attack.

 -----